+Development Genetics Molecular biology

-Genetics Microbiology Molecular Biology Physiology Systematics
+Ecology Microbiology Physiology

+Evolution Systematics

 Students working for the Certificate of Advanced Study in the biological sciences must consult with the chairman of the department before planning a program.
 The requirements will be flexible, with the candidate's background and interests being the determining factors.
-There will be a program of supervised research culminating in a thesis.
+There will be a program of supervised research culminating in a thesiss.